maucherOnline/YASR-wordpress-rating-plugin/readme.txt

 The full changelog can be found in the plugin's directory.
 Recent entries:

+= 3.4.3 =
+* TWEAKED: The same mechanisms to prevent spam ratings for yasr_visitor_votes now also work for yasr_visitor_multiset.

 = 3.4.2 =
 * Minor Changes
 * Updated Freemius SDK